chg-training/chg-training-resources/docs/bioinformatics/programming_with_gene_annotations3/003_Getting_started_writing_some_code.md

 Try this again.
 Does it work?
 (Print `X` again to see.)

-It sort of works - but not quite.
-This begins our long war of attrition to get this in shape.
+It sort of works!

+...but not quite.
+Thus begins our long war of attrition to get this in shape.

 ### Adding column names